 The same video suggested that action changes your mood.
 Yes, I would agree with this.
 Taking action means you can cross something off your list.
 Or, you’ve started and it’s most likely going to be easier to keep the momentum going.
 You might now be excited and have completed or moved closer to completing something.

 The other video was looking at Leonardo da Vinci’s ideas and habits around creativity.
-The ideas, while seemingly simple, point again to motivation plus consistency in habits.
+The ideas, while seemingly simple, point again to motivation plus, interestingly, consistency in habits.
+Something that can seem difficult to maintain.

 The stand out item here for me was keeping a notebook and consistently using it for various things that were suggested.

-So, to get started…..plan something vaguely motivational, however small, to get you started, take some action, write about and record it, make more plans in your notebook and….back to being motivated!
+So, to get moving ….. plan something vaguely motivational, however small, to get you started, take some action, write about and record it, make more plans in your notebook and …. back to being motivated!
 Leonardo would be proud!
 Together, they all lead to action and hopefully the development of habits.

 But what about the inevitable obstacle?
 Internal, external, emotional, physical and mental obstacles, out of our control or not.
 In my case, this puts me back to square one!
 The first video suggested planning for these obstacles.